-If you decide to take up insurance cover, we will charge you insurance administration fees to cover the expenses of administering insurance through Multitude YourChoice Super.
+If you decide to take up insurance cover, we will charge you insurance administration fees to cover the expenses of administering insurance through Allan Gray Superannuation.
 The insurance administration fees are in addition to your insurance premium charged by the insurer and are paid to our administrator, OneVue Super Services Pty Limited.
-Table 11 below shows the insurance administration fees that may apply depending on the type of insurance you choose and whether or not you receive an insurance payment.
+Table 10 below shows the Insurance administration fees that may apply depending on the type of insurance you choose and whether or not you receive an insurance payment.
 Refer to the Insurance Guide for details of insurance premiums.

-Table 11 - Insurance Administration Fees
+Table 10 - Insurance Administration Fees

-Type of fee Amount How and when paid Insurance premium varies - refer to the Insurance Guide for more details Charged at the end of the month and deducted from your Account.
-Insurance administration fee (Group Insurance) 10% of the premium Included as part of the premium charged.
-Insurance Administration fee (Retail Policies) \$77 p.a.
+Type of fee Amount How and when paid Insurance Administration fee (Group Insurance) 11% of the premium Included as part of the premium charged.
+Insurance Administration fee (Retail Policies) 1 \$88 p.a.
 Charged at the end of the month and deducted from your Account.
-Insurance establishment fee (Retail Policies only) \$77 Charged at the end of the first month and deducted from your Account.
+Insurance Establishment fee (Retail Policies only) 1 \$88 once only Charged at the end of the first month and deducted from your Account.
+Salary Continuance Payment Administration fee \$0 \$0 per payment